-Figure 1 Example of pipeline stages with and without error.
+Figure 4 Example of pipeline stages with and without error.

 When an encoder receives no loss message on a watch dog timer module, nothing is occured and a normal encoding starts after new frame is inputted.
 When the encoder does not recieve any message on the watch dog timer module, the encoder decides a current frame may have error and changes the reference picture set (RPS) such that the current frame is not used for the next frame encoding.
 It is noted that RPS control is one of the example for an error resilience.
-An error concealment method is implement issue on a decoder side.
+An error concealment method is implementation issue on a decoder side.
 The decoding error propagetion can be prevented only to one frame by this feedback loop.

+Although these system may be realized by existing coding standards like H.264 and H.265, a study on a dynamic reference-picture-set control is encouraged.
+New test condition such as low-delay P/B with frame loss is required.

 Conclusion

-In this contribution, we show the characteristics of 5G mobile network and their effect on video transmission.
+In this contribution, we show the characteristics of 5G mobile network and their influence on a video transmission.
 Two requirements are derived from the above application.
-One is that error resilience functionality is required to provide an efficient error-propagation prevention on the encoder side.
+One is that frame-level error-resilience functionality is required to provide an efficient error-propagation prevention on the encoder side.
 Another is that reduction of intra-frame bit amount is required to realize the frame by frame feedback.
 Higher resolution requires higher improvement.

 ________________________